-A key thing to focus on is how long you are likely to be in debt management.
-You can make a good guess by assuming that all your creditors will freeze interest, then divide your debt total by your monthly payment and the answer is how many months to pay it all off.
+Look at how long you are likely to be in debt management.
+You can make a good guess by assuming your creditors freeze interest, then divide your debt total by your monthly payment – and the answer is how many months to pay it all off.
 For example:

 Total debts £7,400.
 Monthly DMP payment £100.

 DMP length = 7400/100 = 74 months, so a bit over 6 years.